-With employees increasingly reliant on computer equipment and electronic devices, it's important your business meets all relevant display screen regulations
+Many employees rely on IT equipment and mobile devices to complete their work.
+It's important your business meets all relevant display screen regulations

-Display screen equipment (previously known as visual display units) can pose a number of possible health and safety risks.
-In the UK, display screen regulations mean you have a responsibility to assess and minimise these risks.
+Display screen equipment (previously known as 'visual display units') can pose a number of possible health and safety risks.
+In the UK, the Health and Safety (Display Screen Equipment) Regulations 1992, mean you have a responsibility to assess and minimise these risks.

 Display screen regulations: the risks

-Regularly working with display screen equipment (DSE) can pose a number of risks to your employees.
+Regularly working with DSE can pose a number of risks to your employees.
 They may complain of eye strain, fatigue or headaches.
 They may also suffer from back or upper limb disorders.

 The risks can be caused by glare from the display itself or by poorly designed workstations and unsuitable office furniture, resulting in poor posture.
 Employees using laptops or other portable equipment can also suffer manual handling injuries if not suitably trained.